ValentinJub/Match-3---GD50/README.md

 - Add mouse controls.

+### Hint

+Convert coordinates

+push:toGame(x, y) --convert coordinates from screen to game (useful for mouse position) --push:toGame will return nil for the values that are outside the game - be sure to check that before using them

+push:toReal(x, y) --convert coordinates from game to screen

 ## Implemented

 - Implemented time addition on matches, such that scoring a match extends the timer by 1 second per tile in a match.